SLAzurin/armbian-aml-s8xx-kernel-build-steps/README.md

 The new configs can just be set to default most of the time.

 I will just spam the Enter key until there is no more config to set.
+(Sets all new config to default)

 You can abort this command at anytime with CTRL + C

+There is no more config to set when you will see the compiler slowly print one line at the time.
+This is where the waiting game starts.

 After the command is finished, you are almost done.

 Make a backup of the current Linux Kernel and apply the new one.

+	# still inside /root/linux-meson-mx-integration-5.10-20201115/

 	cp /boot/uImage /boot/uImage.bak

 	cp arch/arm/boot/uImage /boot

-Optional: copy the new config file to the /boot partition
+## Optional: copy the new finalized config file to the /boot partition

+	# still inside /root/linux-meson-mx-integration-5.10-20201115/

 	cp .config /boot/config-5.10

-Check if Docker works.
+## Checking if Docker works

-Install Docker for armhf by following the guide here:
+Install Docker for armhf by following the guide here if you haven't yet:

 https://docs.docker.com/engine/install/ubuntu/